kyriakouandreas/RoboticArm/README.md

-# RoboticArm
+# Robotic Arm
 # introduction
-this project aims to make a robotic arm that can be dirictly controled by a user. in this project relication of the human arm movment to mke it more natural to control.
+this project aims to make a robotic arm that can be directly controlled by a user. in this project, we aim to replicate the movement of the human arm, to make the control of it  feels natural.
 # parts
 4*servos
-1*metalic claw
+1*metallic claw
 some 3d printed parts
-i2c controled servo driver ic
+i2c controlled servo driver ic push buttons
-push buttons
 2*joystick
-rasspberry pi
+raspberry pi
 pcb's